Business action on climate change

 The European Investment Bank's Investment Survey also found that Western and Northern European firms are more likely to invest in climate mitigation.

-Business action on climate change refers to the strategies, commitments, and activities undertaken by companies to address the causes and consequences of global climate change.
-Since the early 2000s, businesses have played a dual role: influencing climate policy through lobbying and advocacy, while also investing in mitigation and adaptation measures such as renewable energy, energy efficiency, and low‑carbon technologies.
-Large multinational corporations, industry associations, and financial institutions have been particularly active, shaping both regulatory debates and market responses.
-Business engagement has included both support for and resistance to climate regulation, reflecting diverse interests across sectors and regions.
-Increasingly, firms also frame climate action as a matter of risk management, competitiveness, and corporate responsibility, aligning with broader trends in sustainability and environmental, social, and governance (ESG) practices.
+Business action on climate change includes a range of activities relating to climate change, and to influencing political decisions on climate change-related regulation, such as the Kyoto Protocol.
+Major multinationals have played and to some extent continue to play a significant role in the politics of climate change, especially in the United States, through lobbying of government and funding of climate change deniers.
+Business also plays a role in the mitigation of climate change, through decisions to invest in researching and implementing new energy technologies and energy efficiency measures.

 Overview

 Physical risks of climate change top the list of business concerns for US and EU firms.

 In 1989 in the US, the petroleum and automotive industries and the National Association of Manufacturers created the Global Climate Coalition (GCC) to oppose mandatory actions to address global warming.
 In 1997, when the US Senate overwhelmingly passed a resolution against ratifying the Kyoto Protocol, the industry funded a $13 million industry advertising blitz in the run-up to the vote.

 In 1998 The New York Times published an American Petroleum Institute (API) memo outlining a strategy aiming to make "recognition of uncertainty ... part of the 'conventional wisdom.
 The memo has been compared to a late 1960s memo by tobacco company Brown and Williamson, which observed: "Doubt is our product since it is the best means of competing with the 'body of fact' that exists in the mind of the general public.
 It is also the means of establishing a controversy."
 Those involved in the memo included Jeffrey Salmon, then executive director of the George C. Marshall Institute, Steven Milloy, a prominent denialist commentator, and the Competitive Enterprise Institute's Myron Ebell.
 In June 2005 a former API lawyer, Philip Cooney, resigned his White House post after accusations of politically motivated tampering with scientific reports.

 In 2002, in the wake of both declining membership and President Bush's withdrawal from the Kyoto Protocol, the GCC announced that it would "deactivate" itself.

 Ex-World Bank economist Herman Daly suggests that neoliberalism and globalisation bring about "a permanent international standard-lowering competition to attract capital".
 If accurate, this contemporary economic environment therefore also aids businesses who are hostile to action against climate change.
 They are able to relocate their activities to states which have less climate based regulations.